-Office of Diversity The Inclusion (ODI) was formed lead and to Richmont's aspirations for the intentional cultivating of a universitywide environment of safety and inclusion for all faculty, staff, students and alumni from marginalized populations.
-With the goal of addressing discrimination and inclusion concerns. it is intended to emulate Christ, cultivate community, and of course, embrace diversity.
-ODI welcomes all students, faculty, staff and alumni to seek us out and find support for any diversity and inclusion needs.
+The Office of Diversity and Inclusion (ODI) was formed to lead Richmont's aspirations for the intentional cultivating of a universitywide environment of safety and inclusion for all faculty, staff, students and alumni from marginalized populations. the goal of addressing With discrimination and inclusion concerns, it is intended to emulate Christ, cultivate community, and of course, embrace diversity, ODI welcomes all students, faculty, staff and alumni to seek us out and find support for any diversity and inclusion needs.